CelluleProjet/Rubycond_calc/README.md

 # Rubycond_calc
-Ruby and Samarium fluorescence pressure / wavelength calculators
+Ruby and Samarium pressure/wavelength calculator

 # Install
 Use pip to install the program **within a virtual environment (strongly recommended).**